Armand Point: Atelier de Haute-Claire

 From 1896 to 1901 Point lived in Marlotte, where he founded the Atelier de Haute-Claire not far from the home of the Barbizon school.
 Around the turn of the century, the distinction between the fine and decorative arts was beginning to break down and Point became increasingly interested in the latter.
 He sought to emulate William Morris in revolting against nineteenth-century materialism and produced applied art, including furniture, jewellery, fabrics, ceramics and wallpaper that harked back to the techniques and styles of the Middle Ages.
 Everything was hand-made to a very high standard of craftmanship in an effort to avoid the alienating effect of industrial mass production.
 As a result, however, the products of the atelier were luxury items that could only be purchased by an elite and the project therefore failed to meet one of its key objectives.

 The Symbolist journal L'Ermitage criticised the works of the Haute-Claire group for amounting to religious icons fit only for reverence in a case in a museum and having little to do with the France of today.
-One such ornate object was the Coffret d'Ophélie (Ophelia Box), a box in the form of a medieval reliquary, that referred to the Ophelia of Shakespeare much celebrated by the Pre-Raphelites.
+One such ornate object was the Coffret d'Ophélie (Ophelia Box), a box in the form of a medieval reliquary, that referred to the Ophelia of Shakespeare much celebrated by the Pre-Raphaelites.
 The box included bronze, cabochon, champlevé enamelling, cloisonné, ivory, gold and other expensive materials and techniques.
 A number of similar boxes exist from the atelier, including an alternative Ophelia box (1903) and a Coffret aux serpents (1897–99), both in the Musée d'Orsay.
 The number of different materials and processes involved in making each box meant that production was complex and a number of different craftsmen were required to make each one, for instance, noted ceramicist Charles Virion.
-Philippe Jullian described the products of the atelier as more Neo-Byzantine than art nouveau.
+Philippe Jullian described the products of the atelier as more Neo-Byzantine than Art Nouveau.

 A diverse group of people visited Haute-Claire, including Oscar Wilde just months before his death in 1900.
 Wilde was in exile in France following imprisonment in Britain.